Introduction

 The negotiation process for a term sheet is a crucial step in any business deal.
 It is the stage where both parties come together to discuss and agree on the terms and conditions of the deal.
 Negotiating a term sheet can be a complex process that requires careful consideration and attention to detail.
 Here are some steps to follow and tips to remember when negotiating a term sheet.

-- Understand the Terms and Conditions Before entering into any negotiation, it is essential to thoroughly understand the terms and conditions of the proposed deal.
+1. Understand the Terms and Conditions: Before entering into any negotiation.
+It is essential to thoroughly understand the terms and conditions of the proposed deal.
 This includes the purpose of the agreement, the compensation, the obligations of each party, and the timeline for completion.
 Take time to review all the details and consult with your legal advisor if necessary.

-- Identify Key Issues During the negotiation process, it is important to identify key issues that may impact the success of the deal.
-These could include specific terms, financial conditions, or any other factors that need to be addressed.
-Make a list of these issues and prioritize them based on their importance.
+2. Identify Key Issues: During the negotiation process, it is important to identify key issues that may impact the success of the deal.
+Please address any specific terms, financial conditions, or other relevant factors in the active voice.

 Tips to Remember While Negotiating